Bill could increase penalties if drivers don't slow down, move over when driving by roadside workers

 "My hope is that we pass this law, strengthen the penalties, and then engage in a regional awareness campaign.
 I want to make sure Texas drivers are safe and responsible when approaching roadside workers.
 Ultimately, the goal of HB 898 is to save lives and make sure that our laws provide a reasonable penalty when the law is broken."

+All Morin wants is for this to not happen to anyone else.

-"To me, it's just a total lack of respect for human life," said Mitzi Morin.
+"To me, it's just a total lack of respect for human life," Morin said.
 "You know, every day, people are dying of diseases for which there is no cure.
 It makes no sense for someone, for first responders, to be injured and killed on these things when it is so preventable."

 If this bill passes, it will take effect on Sept.
 1.